|

 The only museum in New York State exclusively

-preserving the maritime history of the Hudson River, its tributaries,
+preserving the maritime history of the Hudson River,

-and the industries that developed around it.
-Indoor and outdoor
+its tributaries, and the industries that developed

-exhibits, featuring paintings, a living museum, and artifacts.
+paintings, a living museum, and artifacts.
+Waterfront

-Waterfront special events and boat rides to the historic Rondout
+special events and boat rides to the historic Rondout

 Lighthouse.